 The ARS Foundation is dedicated to supporting organizations that improve the health of communities our members served and investing in the future of radiology.

-Radiopaedia: The ARS Foundation made their second donation to Radiopaedia.org in 2020.
+Radiopaedia: The ARS Foundation has been donating to Radiopaedia annually since 2019 and donated $25,000 in 2022.
 Radiopaedia.org is one of the leading online radiology medical resources used across the globe.
-In 2020, they served over 33.9 million individuals (a 24.3 million, +39%) increase from 2019.
-Our 2020 donation assisted the development of stack optimization and DICOM uploading.
+In 2022, they served over 39 million individuals around the world.
+Our donations assist in the development of stack optimization, DICOM uploading, case optimization tools and case annotations.
 These technical capacities allow easy upload of more teaching cases that will be available for free to all visitors including low and middle income countries.

 Radiological Society of North America (RSNA) – Research & Education Foundation: The ARS Foundation has donated to the RSNA R&E Foundation through the Visionaries in Practice (VIP) Giving Program since 2013.
-Through this program patient care is improved through support of grant researchers and educators who will advance radiologic research, education and practice.
+Our continued support of the RSNA Research and Education Foundation was recognized as a visionary support group at the bronze level.
+The RSNA Foundation has achieved for each $1 donated an average of a $50 match from other funding sources such as the National Institutes of Health.

 ARS Foundation President